West Ukrainian People's Republic: Barthelemy Line

 In at attempt to stop the Polish-Ukrainian War, a French general Marie Joseph Barthélemy proposed a demarcation line, known as the Barthelemy Line, that was supposed to cease the fighting between the Polish and West Ukrainian army.

 In 1918, the Entente countries sought to form a common anti-Bolshevik front, which was to include the Polish, White Russian, Romanian and Ukrainian armies.
 The outbreak of Polish-Ukrainian hostilities in Lviv on 1 November thwarted these plans, so the Entente states began to press both the Poles and Galicians to seek a settlement and adopt the demarcation line proposed by the allied states.

-On 19 January 1919, by the order of General Franchet d'Esperey, a peacekeeping mission under the command of General Joseph Barthelemy arrived in Cracow.
+On 19 January 1919, by the order of General Franchet d'Esperey, a peacekeeping mission under the command of General Joseph Barthelemy arrived in Kraków.
 Initially, the mission familiarised itself with the Polish position, which opted for the Bug-Świca line.
 It then travelled to Lviv, meeting with the Ukrainian delegation.
 The Ukrainians opted for the San line as a future demarcation line.

 In this situation, General Barthelemy presented his compromise proposal on 28 January 1919.
 The armistice line was to run along the Bug River to Kamionka Strumiłłowa, then along the border of the districts to Bóbrka, then along the Bóbrka-Wybranka railway line, westwards to Mikołajów (leaving Mikołajów itself on the Ukrainian side), then along the railway line Lviv-Stryi to the border of the disputed territory in the Eastern Carpathians.
 The Stryi-Lavochne railway line was to remain in Ukrainian hands.
 This was to be a temporary line, until the matter was settled by the Paris Peace Conference.